N. J. Nandini

-Nandini, who is the recipient of 28 prestigious awards, has performed in over 900 concerts in India and abroad.
+Nandini, who is the recipient of numerous prestigious awards, has performed in over 900 concerts in India and abroad.

 Early life and family

-NJ Nandini was born into a musical family.
-Her late grandfather Vechoor N Hariharasubramania Iyer was a renowned Carnatic vocalist and teacher.
-Her uncle Vechoor C Sankar is a well-known Carnatic singer and her brother, NJ Nandagopal, a Charted Accountant by profession, is a talented singer and mridangist.
+Dr. N.J.
+Nandini hails from a distinguished musical lineage.
+Her late grandfather, Vechoor N. Hariharasubramania Iyer, was a renowned Carnatic vocalist and respected teacher.
+Her uncle, Vechoor C. Sankar, is an acclaimed Carnatic musician, while her brother, N.J.
+Nandagopal, a Chartered Accountant by profession, is also an accomplished vocalist and mridangam artist.

-As a child, Nandini’s parents, C Neelakantan and S Jayanthi, would take her to nearly all the concerts in town.
-She could identify ragas and sing small tunes from the age of 3.
-Noticing her flair for music, her parents ensured she received the very best of training in the field.
+From an early age, Nandini exhibited a deep affinity for music.
+Encouraged by her parents, C. Neelakantan and S. Jayanthi, who regularly took her to concerts, she could identify ragas and reproduce melodies by the age of three.
+Recognizing her talent, her family ensured she received the finest training in classical music.